Cutting H-1Bs Could Mean More Competition From China and India, Says GoDaddy CEO

 People want magical things happening, because hard work and effort is based on "old dead white men" ideas.

-Take a look at the college campuses and realize that the American kids are rioting or hiding in their saf
+Take a look at the college campuses and realize that the American kids are rioting or hiding in their safe spaces, instead of learning.

+This.
+Unfortunately, it seems everyone who is serious with fixing our STEM shortage seems to want to do it using STEAM.
+I am sorry, but no, no gender studies major has ever designed a bridge.Their is simply no place in technical fields for arts majors.

+I agree and it's why I am kinda meh about some of my kids grades in some his classes.
+He is going into trades, good for him, so I tell him not to worry too much about english and lit stuff, certainly try and pass, but don't worry about the grade or even really retention that much, as long as he gets the general ideas and learns the lessons from them, then good.
+I still don't get the teaching of English for so many years, I mean he speaks the damn language properly, and has since middle school.
+To me that is

 Can't (Score:2)